Do you want to help authors improve their novels? And earn money by doing so professionally?

 - Why you need to know the nuances of genre

 - How to analyse a three-act plot arc

 - How to recognise and make use of the eight basic plots

 - How to assess sub-plots

-Assignment: Identify the plot points of the last three books you read and which of the eight basic plots they cover.
-Identify a sub-plot in each (if any) and analyse how it connects to the main narrative.
+Assignment: Identify the plot points in one of the last books you’ve read and which of the eight basic plots the book falls into.
+Identify a sub-plot (if any) and analyse how it connects to the main narrative.

 Week 3: Analysing Character & Conflict